EmmaBeansHare/EmmaHare/README.md

 ## Emma Hare <3

-Currently learning full-stack JavaScript development, mainly at [The Odin Project](https://www.theodinproject.com/) 💻
+Currently learning full-stack JavaScript web-development, mainly at [The Odin Project](https://www.theodinproject.com/) 💻

 Interested in programming, digital design, PC-builds, but also nature and writing 🌿